GastonMontes/SwiftJavascriptBridge/README.md

 [![License](https://img.shields.io/cocoapods/l/SwiftJavascriptBridge.svg?style=flat)](http://cocoapods.org/pods/SwiftJavascriptBridge)
 [![Platform](https://img.shields.io/cocoapods/p/SwiftJavascriptBridge.svg?style=flat)](http://cocoapods.org/pods/SwiftJavascriptBridge)

-An iOS bridge for sending messages between Swift and Javascript.
+An iOS bridge for sending messages between Swift and JavaScript.

-SwiftJavascriptBridge is a Swift interface for bridging between WKWebView (Swift) and WebKit (Javascript).
+SwiftJavascriptBridge is a Swift interface for bridging between WKWebView (Swift) and WebKit (JavaScript).

-SwiftJavascriptBridge can be use to send message from Swift to Javascript, from Javascript to Swift or to receive messages in Swift from Javascript or in Javascript from Swift.
+SwiftJavascriptBridge can be use to send message from Swift to JavaScript, from JavaScript to Swift or to receive messages in Swift from JavaScript or in JavaScript from Swift.

 ## Requirements